mathiversen/html-parser/README.md

 - It's not a high-performance browser-grade parser
 - It's not 100% complient with html
-- It's not a parser that includes node selection and dom manipulation
+- It's not a parser that includes node selection or dom manipulation

 If your requirements matches any of the above, then you're most likely looking for any of the following crates: